AKouki/SignalR-Chat/README.md

 2. That's all...
 Run the Project!

 ### For Chat.Desktop
-1. Open `ChatHubManager.cs`, `LoginWindow.xaml.cs` and change the address from `localhost:2325` to address where `Chat.Web` is running
-2. You are ready! run the desktop application: `Right-Click -> Debug -> Start new instance`
+1. Run the desktop application: `Right-Click -> Debug -> Start new instance`